sepehr125/bodyport/README.md

         We can then answer
         1) How many runs do we get per upload from clinic X?
         2) Which runs have come in after the last time we populated the data warehouse?

-        I'll create a simple data catalog here in SQLite.

         At a minimum, we could use a single table called `run_metadata`: